 There are several ways to securely hold a rabbit.

-Heart to Heart Position: The heart-to-heart position is ideal for small rabbit breeds.
-In this position, the rabbit places their front paws on your shoulder or upper chest.
+Heart-to-Heart Position: The heart-to-heart position is ideal for small rabbit breeds.
+In the heart to heart position, the rabbit places their front paws on your shoulder or upper chest.
 With one hand or arm, support the rabbit’s bottom.
 This helps keep them stable.